harishmuh/Galaxy-training-academy_repository/Documentations/README.md

-**This folder contains documentations of the work for this repository.**
+**This folder contains documentation of the work for this Galaxy training repository.**